PANGPRC/MercaForesight/dbt/models/staging/README_staging.md

 ---

 ## **Purpose**
-- Transform raw data into a standardized format.
+- Transform raw data into a standardized format for analysis.
-- Apply basic cleaning and validation rules.
+- Apply basic cleaning, validation, and enrichment rules.
-- Create reusable datasets for core business models.
+- Create reusable datasets to support core business models and downstream analytics.

 ---